aaronmurniadi/aaronmurniadi.github.io/_posts/2025-02-14-time-to-tidy-up-your-github-graveyard.md

 ---
 layout: post
-title: 'Time to tidy up your GitHub graveyard!'
+title: "Time to tidy up your GitHub graveyard!"
 date: 2025-02-14
-last_modified_date: 2025-02-14
+last_modified_date: 2025-12-04
 ---

 # Time to tidy up your GitHub graveyard!

+_It's time to declutter your digital space and give your GitHub profile a fresh start._

 So, I logged in into my GitHub account today and saw: 71 repositories!
 That is all the projects I've started, forks I've looked into, and then just abandoned.
 Let's be real; no way am I really keeping track of that many projects.
 Most of them are just remnants of things I was interested in for a short time.